Free from pregnancy worries?

 Is there ever a time when you can have sex with a girl and you don't have to worry about getting her pregnant, i.e., right after her period is finished?

-- Condoms physically block sperm from entering a woman’s reproductive tract.
+- Male or female condoms, which physically block sperm from entering the reproductive tract.

-- Hormonal birth control (such as birth control pills or the contraceptive patch) prevents a woman from ovulating, so the eggs stay inside the ovaries where sperm can’t get to them.
+- Hormonal birth control (such as birth control pills, the contraceptive ring, shot, patch, or intrauterine device) prevents ovulation, so the eggs stay inside the ovaries where sperm can’t reach them.

-- "Pulling-out" or "withdrawal" is when a man withdraws his penis from the woman’s vagina before ejaculating, again, in an effort to keep the sperm and egg away from one other.
+- "Pulling-out" occurs when the penis is withdrawn from the vagina before ejaculating, again, in an effort to keep the sperm and egg away from one other.

-- And there’s always abstinence, i.e., not having vaginal intercourse, which makes sure egg and sperm aren’t even in the same zip-code.
+- Abstinence, i.e., not having vaginal intercourse, ensures the egg and sperm aren’t even in the same zip-code.